ASTRANTIA

 10th July 2009, Grange, Borrowdale Valley, Cumbria.
 Photo: © RWD

 The stems are ridged like many other Umbellifers.
+This sub-species has conspicuous cross veins on on the bracteoles.

-Astrantia is not native to Britain, and any occurrences are probably garden escapees.
-The example shown here was a lone patch in the heavily grassed verges alongside the Worcester and Birmingham Canal on Midsummers day, 2006, an exceptionally warm year; indeed, the warmest for 350 years!
-There are two species, Astrantia minor, largely un-branched up to 70cm tall, and the largely similar but sturdier and branched Astrantia Major, which is up to 1m tall with an umbellifer-type canopy of flowers.
-The specimen shown is branched therefore Astrantia Major.
-The conspicuous white 'petals' are bracts, the real flowers are within and much smaller, but still white.
+There are two species of Astrantia, Astrantia minor, largely un-branched up to 70cm tall, and the largely similar but sturdier and branched Astrantia Major, which is up to 1m tall with an umbellifer-type canopy of flowers.
+The specimens shown above are branched therefore Astrantia Major.
+The conspicuous white 'petals' are bracteoles, the real flowers are within and much smaller, but still white (with perhaps a pink tinge).

 Distribution